AIoT-MLSys-Lab/SVD-LLM/README.md

 </div>

 ## ✨Roadmap
-We plan to work on the following tasks, please stay tuned!
+We are working on the following tasks, please stay tuned!

 - [X] Open-source the code for SVD-LLM.
 - [ ] Open-source the code for SVD-LLM V2.